 I’m ALL about travel and there was no way I wasn’t going to grab this opportunity… and I was really intrigued to find out more about what is involved in a cruising holiday, plus it would mean I could add an additional country to my list for 2016 (bringing the total of NEW country visits to 4 – not bad going for a part-time blogging mama!)

 After threatening that I would take someone else with me if he didn’t want to come along, my husband and I found ourselves jetting off to Durban on a Monday morning while everyone else was doing the school run.
 It felt a bit like we were bunking real life.
 It was awesome!
+(If you’re spending a bit longer in the city be sure to check out this list of affordable things to do in Durban or visit SafariNow to find affordable hotels in Durban)

 On arriving at the King Shaka International Airport we discovered that MSC Cruises was really geared up for the influx of cruise passengers arriving that morning at Durban airport and we made our way to the desks arranging the shuttles to the harbour.